DavKnei/mcs-tracking/README.md

 ## Features

 - **Detection of MCS Regions**: Identifies moderate and heavy precipitation areas using configurable thresholds.
-- **Clustering**: Uses DBSCAN clustering to group precipitation grid points into potential MCS regions.
+- **Clustering**: Uses clustering to group moderate precipitation grid points into potential MCS regions.
-- **Expansion of Clusters**: Expands clusters to include adjacent moderate precipitation areas.
+- **Convective Plumns**: Uses watershed segmentation to look for heavy precipitation regions in the clusters.
+- **Cluster Filter**: Filter the moderate precipitation clusters by size and number of convective plumns.
 - **Tracking Over Time**: Tracks MCS regions across multiple time steps based on spatial overlap.
 - **Parallel Processing**: Supports parallel processing for efficient computation.
 - **Visualization**: Generates plots of detected MCS regions for each time step.